 T-bone crashes often occur in intersections, making it more challenging to determine which driver had the right-of-way at the time.
 Eyewitnesses, video evidence, and other proof may be necessary to determine who is at fault in a T-bone car accident and liable for your damages.

-If you suffered injuries in this type of crash, you may want to consider working with our personal injury law firm to build your compensation case.
-We have the resources, experience, and knowledge to investigate what happened, gather evidence, and demand an appropriate payout from the other driver’s insurer.
+If you suffered injuries in this type of crash, you may want to consider working with a personal injury law firm to build your compensation case.
+Apersonal injury attorney has the resources, experience, and knowledge to investigate what happened, gather evidence, and demand an appropriate payout from the other driver’s insurer.

 What Causes T-Bone Car Accidents?

 Most T-bone collisions, also called side-impact crashes, occur in intersections.
-When drivers must cross one another’s path, there is a risk for this type of crash.
-Examples of how T-bone accidents happen include when a driver:
+When drivers must cross one another’s path, there is a risk of this type of crash.
+Examples ofhow T-bone accidents happen include when a driver:

 - Fails to stop at a stop sign